-Young people who want to participate in the European Solidarity Corps must register on the European Solidarity Corps Portal.
+Young people who want to participate in the European Solidarity Corps must register on https://europa.eu/youth/solidarity_en.
 Young people with fewer opportunities may receive support from organisations to complete the registration phase.
 The European Solidarity Corps Portal offers a meeting place for those young people and organisations holding a Quality Label and willing to implement solidarity activities.
 Organisations have to select the participants from the database of registered young people.